witchcrafters/witchcraft/README.md

 A monoid, functor, applicative, monad, and arrow library

-*This is currently very Haskell-flavoured*
+*This is currently very Haskell-flavoured*.
+It will become more idiomatic after the first pass.

 ## Installation